 Hire people who are not limited to building excellent software.
-Ensure that they can work well and create excellence as a team and not just individually.
+Ensure that they can work well and create excellence as a team - not just individually - but as a team.

-They're eager to push the limits of their comfort zone
+Eager to work outside of their comfort zone

-In your bid to hire great software developers, you should consider remote hiring.
-Remote working can be advantageous to your organization in many ways.
+Remote working can be advantageous to your organization in many ways:

 Provide tools and a good work environment for your team

-If you want to set up a good software development team, you will need to ensure that you provide them with all they need to deliver effectively on their task.
-These include a conducive work environment and every necessary tool to enhance the team's creativity.
+If you want to learn how to build a good software development team - one that continually exceeds expectations and meets deadlines - you need to consider how you, as the manager, are enabling their success.
+If you want to build an effective software development team, you will need to ensure that you provide them with everything they need to do their job well.
+This also includes a conducive work environment and every necessary tool to enhance the efficiency and creativity of your software developers.

 Source control and continuous integration tools

-End-to-end testing is where you test the entire application from start to finish.
-It involves ensuring that all integrated parts of the application function as expected and work together.
-End-to-end testing simulates real user scenarios, essentially testing how real users will use the application.
+End-to-end testing frameworks help your team test the entire application from start to finish.
+They can also simulate real user scenarios, essentially testing how real users will use the application, which helps to ensure that all integrated parts of the application function as expected and work together.

 Automated tests prevent errors and regressions and improve developer productivity.
 They allow developers to detect problems before moving on to the next task, thereby fixing them while still on the task.